 I read recently that according to the British Council the number of young graduates choosing to study abroad has increased by 40% in the last 5 years.
 In a more competitive marketplace it is important to make yourself stand out from the crowd.
 Language travel and living abroad can give you an advantage over others graduates by demonstrating to potential employers an ability to adapt to other cultures and way of doing things.
 In a recent speech Michelle Obama talked to CNN about the benefits of studying abroad (you can see the speech by clicking here).

-If you are a UK or international student considering studying aboard for a year, then my advice would be grab the opportunity with both hands and prepare yourself what will no doubt be a hugely challenging and rewarding life experience.
+If you are a UK or international student considering studying aboard for a year, then my advice would be grab the opportunity with both hands and prepare yourself what will be a hugely challenging and rewarding life experience.
 When you look back in future years, I am sure you will see it as one of your life’s greatest adventures.

 It is a decision that nearly ten years on, I have never regretted.